A Quick Guide to Authentic Louis Vuitton Date Codes

-Louis Vuitton changed the date code system in the mid-Eighties to include letters that indicate the factory where pieces were manufactured.
-Like in the early 1980s, the first two numbers indicate the year, and the last one or two numbers indicate the month. * The 874 SL date code above means that the bag was made in April, 1987, France.
+Louis Vuitton changed the date code system in the mid-Eighties to include letters that indicate the factory location of manufacturing.
+In early 1980s date codes, the first two numbers indicate the year, and the last one or two numbers indicate the month of manufacturing.

 Early 1990 to 2006 Date Codes: Two Letters with Four Digits

-Early in 1990, Louis Vuitton moved the factory letters to the front and revised the numbering on its date codes.
-The first and third numbers represent the month, and the second and fourth numbers represent the year. * The FL0041 date code above means that the bag was made in France, in April of 2001.
+In the early 1990s, Louis Vuitton moved the factory letters to the front of the date code and revised the numbering system.
+In this format, the first and third numbers represent the month, and the second and fourth numbers represent the year of manufacturing.

-2007 to Present Day: Two Letters with Four Digits (Number System was Revised)
+2007 to Early 2021: Two Letters with Four Digits (Number System was Revised)

 Louis Vuitton Date Code Factory Chart

 Below, we included an easy-to-read chart with Louis Vuitton factory codes.